sleepy-mango280/Investor-App/README.md

 # Investor-App
-App for investors.
+Python app for investors.
 Gives data and ranks different stocks, and also calculates dividends.